-Provision Position Reason(s) Decision Sought Entire RPS - new provisions sought Oppose The pRPS fails to include recognition of and provision for people and communities' health and wellbeing, by not sufficiently recognising or providing for the benefits of transport and tourism activities and development, in particular activities centred on supporting people's wellbeing by transporting people to the natural environment so people can use and appreciation the natural environment.
+Provision Position Reason(s) Decision Sought Provision Entire RPS - new provisions sought Position Oppose Reason(s) The pRPS fails to include recognition of and provision for people and communities' health and wellbeing, by not sufficiently recognising or providing for the benefits of transport and tourism activities and development, in particular activities centred on supporting people's wellbeing by transporting people to the natural environment so people can use and appreciation the natural environment.
 It should go without saying that people (residents and visitors) rely on access to and use of the natural environment to support their health (mental and physical) and cultural, social and economic wellbeing.
 Similarly, obviously that the health and wellbeing of communities including many local businesses benefit directly and indirectly from providing services associated with transporting and accommodating people to and within the natural environment so people can use and appreciate the natural environment.
 Like many transport, and nature/adventure based tourism companies, Wayfare owns and operates numerous transport and recreation related activities which support these well-beings.
 Wayfare, in particular, also contributes a lot to the enhancement and restoration of nature conservation and indigenous biodiversity restoration initiatives in the Otago and Southland regions.
-The failure to recognise and provide for activities which directly or indirectly support people's ability to connect with the natural environment, so people can use and appreciation the natural environment, undermines the above benefits and is contrary to the concept of sustainable management of Otago's natural and physical resources, because fundamentally these activities generally: • are part of Otago's identity which the current generations of the region rely on; and • maintain, enhance or do not significantly compromise the health and wellbeing of the region's natural environment and provide for people's well-being, including the use of and access to the natural environment for transport, the visitor industry inclusive of commercial recreation, and ancillary commercial and industry services.
-This relief should flow through each level or place in the plan architecture, including for
+The failure to recognise and provide for activities which directly or indirectly support people's ability to connect with the natural environment, so people can use and appreciation the natural environment, undermines the above benefits and is contrary to the concept of sustainable management of Otago's natural and physical resources, because fundamentally these activities generally: Decision Sought Insert new provisions which explicitly recognise, protect and promote the benefits of and provide for people's well-being, including the use of and access to the natural environment for transport, the visitor industry inclusive of commercial recreation, and ancillary commercial and industry services.
+This relief should flow through each level or place in the plan architecture, including for example: Description of the Region Significant Resource Management Issues Integrated Management Domains Topics, including Transport and Historical and Cultural Values, Natural Features and Landscapes, Urban Form and Development • are part of Otago's identity which the current generations of the region rely on; and • maintain, enhance or do not significantly compromise the health and wellbeing of the region's natural environment do not undermine or threaten the well-being of future generations.